art sales

 The Art Biz ep.
 109: Lessons from a Wildly Successful Pop-up Art Gallery Event with Mai Wyn Schantz Read

-On this episode of the Art Biz Podcast I talk with ceramic artist Patricia Griffin.
-If you visit her website during certain times of the year, you won’t see anything for sale because she has sold out.
+If you visit Patricia Griffin’s website during certain times of the year, you won’t see anything for sale because she has sold out.
 Zero inventory.
 What you will see are items she has sold and an opportunity to get on her list so you don’t miss a chance to purchase the next time her shop opens.

 Scroll to Top